 - Fresh parsley

-How do you make garlic ranch? (+ tips)
+How to make garlic ranch (+ tips)

 This may be the shortest how-to section I’ve written yet.

 Use a blender or immersion blender to blend together all the ingredients aside from the fresh herbs.